NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_gcp.html.markdown

 * `saas_subscription_id` - (Optional) SaaS Subscription ID.
 It is needed if the subscription is not paygo type.
 * `nss_account` - (Optional) The NetApp Support Site account ID to use with this Cloud Volumes ONTAP system.
 If the license type is BYOL and an NSS account isn't provided, Cloud Manager tries to use the first existing NSS account.
 * `writing_speed_state` - (Optional) The write speed setting for Cloud Volumes ONTAP: ['NORMAL','HIGH'].
 The default is 'NORMAL'.
 For single node system, HIGH write speed is supported with all machine types.
 For HA, Flash Cache, high write speed, and a higher maximum transmission unit (MTU) of 8,896 bytes are available through the High write speed option with the n2-standard-16, n2-standard-32, n2-standard-48, and n2-standard-64 instance types.
 * `flash_cache` - (Optional) Enable Flash Cache.
 In GCP HA (version 9.13.0), HIGH write speed and FlashCache are coupled together both needs to be activated, one cannot be activated without the other.
+For GCP single (version 9.13.1) is supported.
+Only the instance_type is one of the followings: n2-standard-16,32,48,64
 * `firewall_rule` - (Optional) The name of the firewall rule for a single node cluster.
-If not provided, Cloud Manager generates the rule.
+If not provided, the rule will be generated automatically.
 * `firewall_tag_name_rule` - (Optional) Target tag of the firewall when creating a CVO with an existing firewall.
 It is used for a single node cluster.
 * `firewall_ip_ranges` - (Optional) Define the allowed inbound traffic for the generated policy.
 It is used when selecting create a new firewall.
 Recommanded set false: Allow traffice within the selected VPC only.
 Allow inbound traffic only from the cluster node VPCs.
 * `backup_volumes_to_cbs` - (Optional) Automatically enable back up of all volumes to Google Cloud buckets [true, false].